pydio/pydio-doc-howto/cells_change_default_datasource.md

-In a fresh install of Pydio Cells, the application creates 3 default datasources, namely:
+During the installation process, the application creates 3 default datasources.
+Namely:

-- **pydiods1**: default data source for shared files: the `Common Files` workspace that exists at startup points here
+- **pydiods1**: the default datasource for shared files.
+The `Common Files` workspace (that exists at startup) points here.
-- **personal**: contains "My Files"-like workspaces for each user
+- **personal**: contains "My Files"-like workspaces for each user.
-- **cellsdata**: is used to create _cells_ when no root node has been defined upon creation
+- **cellsdata**: is used to create _cells_ when no root node has been defined upon creation.

-By default, these are created under `<CELLS_WORKING_DIR>/data/`.
+**By default, these datasources are local FS based and the corresponding folders are created under `<CELLS_DATA_DIR>`**

+`<CELLS_DATA_DIR>` is defined as `<CELLS_WORKING_DIR>/data/` if not explicitely overridden.

-Furthermore, there are three S3 buckets that are used to store internal and technical data:
+Furthermore, the application also create three S3 buckets that are used to store internal and technical data:

-- **thumbs**: stores the thumbnails
+- **thumbs**: stores the thumbnails.
-- **versions**: stores the old versions of the files, when the versioning is enabled on a given DS
+- **versions**: stores the old versions of the files, when the versioning is enabled on a given DS.
-- **binaries**: service docstore, stores various things, for instance: avatars, custom background...
+- **binaries**: service docstore.
+It stores various things, like e.g. avatars, custom backgrounds, etc.

-By default, these 3 buckets are siblings of the `pydiods1` folder that can be found under `<CELLS_WORKING_DIR>/data/`.
-This is defined in the main config: for each one of these _technical buckets_ we specify a name and a DS.
-Under the hood, the system retrieves the object service that is linked to the specified DS and thus retrieves S3 connection information ( (more info on this here)[TODO] ).

-In the default setup, these buckets are created during installation process.
-In an S3 setup, you must first insure the buckets have been created.
+In the default setup, these 3 buckets are folders that are siblings of the `pydiods1` folder and can be also found under `<CELLS_DATA_DIR>`.
+These folders are created during the installation process.

+More generally speaking, the system uses the _object service_ that is linked to the _default datasource_ to create these buckets, see `defaults.datasource` attribute in the `pydio.json` configuration file.
+The system uses this object service to retrieve connection information: where to find and how to connect to the technical buckets.

+As from version **2.1** of Pydio Cells, if you want to change the default layout for both default DSs and technical buckets, we strongly advise to do so during the installation process: in the last page of the installation wizard, under "Advanced Configuration", you can choose another location for the default local FS based datasources or switch to S3-based default datasources.
+This process is quite straight forward and self-explaining.

+## Validate datasources are correctly configured

+In order to double check everything is working correctly, you might perform following checks:

+- Change your account avatar: it insures the `binaries` implicit DS runs OK
+- Upload an image: this checks the `thumbs` implicit DS
+- Turn versioning on for a workspace and modify a file: this validates `versions` implicit DS
+- Create a Cell with no root folder
+- Add a few files in both `My Files` and `Common Files` folder: you can then double check that the crorresponding buckets for instance in your S3 account contain the expected tree structure.

+## Legacy (version < v2.1) - Change default location still using local file system

+The update process in Pydio Cells is quite robust and easy to run.
+We strongly advise that you use the latest version (see above).

+Yet, if you are stuck with an older version, we still leave here this legacy procedure as a hint for you to change the default layout.

-If you want to change the default layout, this is possible, but not straightforward; you have to understand what is hapenning and follow exactly the below steps.
-We plan on enhancing this in a future version soon.
+It can be quite tricky and could lead to an unstable system, so you have to understand what is hapenning and follow exactly the below steps.

-## Change default location still using local file system

-### Are you sure?

-Please, first take a step back and ask yourself if the various configuration parameters offered by the application are not enough to reach your goal.
-Typically, if you want to change default location of all those object to somewhere else on your local file system, you migth just have to set the `CELLS_DATA_DIR` environment variable (that is by default set to `<CELLS_WORKING_DIR>/data/`) before launching the installation process.
-You will then have a fully working instance in no time.

-If you want to have a more specific layout, go on reading.

 ### My Files and Cells Data